 Here we are, many of us ready to wrap up the school year...
 We CAN re-align our moral compass with student instruction.
 We CAN commit ourselves to being sincerely, wholeheartedly, a community of learners.
 This summer, I’ll be gearing up for what, I’m hoping, will be a year of excitement and discovery.
 I also hope that somewhere, you, too can find a kernel of hope, joy, or idealism to carry with you into the summer.

 Poetry, she thought, with a sigh,is little more than proseedited forbrevityand line breaks.
 Right now, I’m doing a poetry unit with my fourth graders.
-Most of them dread poetry writing. … Continue Reading Poetry Month: That’s the (Line) Breaks
+Most of them dread poetry writing.
+While it’s no surprise, this news saddens me.
+As someone who prefers to express herself through poetry, I hold the belief that people are much… Continue reading Poetry Month: That’s the (Line) Breaks

 "If kids see writing as just another avenue of self expression, if they realize that craft and skill are necessary for all areas of self-expression, then perhaps they might use these understandings as a foundation for their writing."

 Need a writing resource that has something for all ages, yourself included?
 Look no further than Ursula K. Le Guin's Steering the Craft: A 21st-Century Guide to Sailing the Sea of Story